teksavant/teksavant.github.io/_posts/2015-06-09-nokiazlauncher-homesreen widgets.markdown

 title: Nokia Z launcher for Android recieves widget support
 date: 2015-06-09 14:52:52
 image: nokiazlauncherwidgetupdate.jpg
+description: Are you an android user who loves to customize your homescreen?
+Ever heard of Z launcher?
+Checkout.
+There is something special in new version.
 ---

 <p class="intro"><span class="dropcap">Z</span> Launcher for Android recieves a new update which brings home screen widget support.
 New update also brings alphabetical row of apps.</p>